6 reasons why skin-to-skin contact is so beneficial for bonding

 6) It helps dads bond

-Sometimes Dad's can feel a bit left out during pregnancy and after the birth.
-There are plenty of ways to make a new dad feel more involved (link) and skin-to-skin is one of them.
-It will intensify your partner’s bond with your baby too.
-It is good to know if you’ve had a c-section and feel guilty that you’re finding holding your baby uncomfortable you can hand them over to keep the love hormones flowing.
+Sometimes Dad's can feel a bit left out during pregnancy and after the birth so skin-to-skin with the father is a great way of making him feel more included and helping him to bond with baby too.
+If you’ve had a c-section and find holding your baby uncomfortable, it's good to know you can hand them over to keep the love hormones flowing.

 Just so you know, we may receive a commission or other compensation from the links on this website - read why you should trust us